 Table of Contents

-Why the Old Method Fails
+Why =IMAGE() Method Fails

 =IMAGE("https://drive.google.com/file/d/1A1_OJB3.../view")